-Vulkan® is an open standard and cross-platform Application Programming Interface (API) developed by the Khronos® Group.
+Vulkan is an open standard and cross-platform Application Programming Interface (API) developed by the Khronos® Group.

-Derived from AMD’s revolutionary Mantle API, Vulkan is a powerful low-overhead graphics API designed for developers who want or need deeper hardware control over GPU acceleration for maximized performance and predictability.
+Derived from AMD’s revolutionary Mantle API, Vulkan® is a powerful low-overhead graphics API designed for developers who want or need deeper hardware control over GPU acceleration for maximized performance and predictability.

-Vulkan gives software developers control over the performance, efficiency, and capabilities of AMD Radeon™ GPUs and multi-core CPUs.
+Vulkan® gives software developers control over the performance, efficiency, and capabilities of AMD Radeon™ GPUs and multi-core CPUs.

-Tools to support you with Vulkan® development
+Some of our tools to support you with Vulkan® development

 Radeon™ Memory Visualizer